 - Shorten the time to get inspections done.

 - Shorten the mortgage contingency date or remove it altogether if the buyer is 100% certain they will get approved.

 - Increase the escrow deposit over the usual standard for the area.

 A few other thoughts about multiple offer scenarios...Make sure you document everything!
-As a Massachusetts Realtor for the past thirty-one plus years, I have learned that being involved in a multiple offer situation can be a highly emotional event.
+As a Massachusetts Realtor for the past thirty-five-plus years, I have learned that being involved in a multiple offer situation can be a highly emotional event.

 Buyers and their agents can get really ticked off when they are not the winning bid.
 It is wise to have your basis covered in the event someone accuses you of wrongdoing!

 One last rule and I don't know why you would want to do this but it is not required that you inform other agents of the fact there is more than one offer on a property.

 It is at the SELLER'S sole discretion and the choice whether this disclosure takes place.
 When the seller does give authorization, Realtors shall also disclose whether offers were obtained by the listing agent, another agent in the same company, or a cooperating broker.

 Frankly, I love getting multiple offers!
-I know when this occurs my seller clients are real happy and my list price to sale price ratio has gone up up up.
+I know when this occurs my seller clients are really happy and my list price to sale price ratio has gone up up up.

 Other Real Estate articles worth reading: